5G-MAG/Getting-Started/pages/v3c-immersive-platform/tutorials/v3c-immersive-platform-in-android-streaming.md

 This tutorials provides the instructions to setup the V3C Immersive Platform for an Android device using content streamed from a DASH server.

 ## Step 0: Setting up the environment
+We are doing the installation and building the platform in Windows.
+The target device to install the apk with the Unity Player will be an Android phone (in this example a Samsung S21).

 As indicated in the instructions in the [rt-v3c-unity-player](https://github.com/5G-MAG/rt-v3c-unity-player), we will use Unity 6000.0.25f1.
 We recommend downloding [Unity Hub](https://unity.com/download) and select the version of Unity to install, which can also be downloaded from here: [https://unity.com/releases/editor/whats-new/6000.0.51](https://unity.com/releases/editor/whats-new/6000.0.51)